OpenFn/docs/docs/cli.md

 **

 According to the docs, dataValue take path which is a string type.
-But in our operation were passing an integer, that’s why we have a TypeError. \
-You can fix by passing a string in dataValue i.e console.log(dataValue(“1”))
+But in our operation were passing an integer, that’s why we have a _TypeError_.
+You can fix by passing a string in dataValue i.e `console.log(dataValue(“1”))`

-Expected output
+> Expected output

 ```
 [CLI] ✔ Loaded state from ./state.json